AlexandriaDAO/core/src/perpetua/perpetua.md

-1. try to use pending / fullfilled / rejected state for the for state updates instead of dispatching actions inside thunks.
+npx ts-unused-exports tsconfig.json src/alex_frontend/src/apps/app/Perpetua

+npx ts-prune --project src/alex_frontend/src/apps/app/Perpetua

+npx ts-unused-exports tsconfig.json

-2. component naming convention and pattern can be improved.
+1. component naming convention and pattern can be improved.
 It should be synchronous.
-3. try avoiding custom styles or styled components and use tailwind css as much as possible.
+2. try avoiding custom styles or styled components and use tailwind css as much as possible.